 - Set a timetable to allow a consistent contribution.
 If you post just once in a while, you’re going to get lost.
-Posting content daily so people get to know you and get involved in what you have to tell next.
+So instead, posting content daily, so people get to know you and get involved in what you have to tell next.

 Personal Branding Strategy Guide is an important read for individuals and businesses.

 You’re going to start creating a following by constantly selling yourself.
-People will feel like they know you and will certainly support you out with job leads.
+Then, people will feel like they know you and will certainly support you out with job leads.

 Confidently reach out to recruiters and human resources managers in organisations that you want to work with.
 Get in contact with someone you know might give a lead.
 Now isn’t the moment to be shy.